JoeMoncrieff/Chrome-CardTabber/README.md

 ### Known issues

 1. **Scryfall**
-    * Arena cards add weird in the search page - Seems to align with functionality
+    * ~~Arena cards add weird in the search page - Seems to align with functionality~~
     * ~~"Add to Tabber" buttons populate empty grids in grid view~~ Fixed
     * **Text Only mode**
         * "Add to Tabber" buttons aren't aligned in the text only mode
         * The whole box is an `<a>` element meaning clicking the button also takes you to the page with the card on it.
+        * Polling user groups and was 11-0 with 11 saying they don't use text only.
+Since I'm making this for my friends might as well pull the plug on text only.

 2. General
     * Content scripts can't utilise modules as they're supposed to be standalone annoying since they share functionality.